yenngee/ISSS608_project/content/english/blog/_index.md

 ---
 description: This is meta description
 draft: false
-subtitle: ""
+subtitle: "Here are all the posts related to the project"
-title: Latest News
+title: Project
 ---